 Just like a gallon of milk and a bag of sandwich bread are one price at Target®, another price at Walgreens®, and yet another price at the same stores in a different city, pharmacies don’t always charge the exact same amount for prescription drugs.
-You can use the Check Drug Cost tool in myWellmark® Opens New Window to compare the costs of different drugs at pharmacies in your area, including physical stores or mail-order options, with prescriptions you’ve filled before or new drugs your provider recently prescribed.Quick tip: Switching your prescription to mail-order Opens New Window, which typically provides a 90-day supply, is often cheaper than picking it up at the pharmacy.
+You can log in to myWellmark® Opens New Window to view your prescription drug coverage.
+You can use the Check Drug Cost tool in myWellmark® to compare the costs of different drugs at pharmacies in your area, including physical stores or mail-order options, with prescriptions you’ve filled before or new drugs your provider recently prescribed.Quick tip: Switching your prescription to mail-order Opens New Window, which typically provides a 90-day supply, is often cheaper than picking it up at the pharmacy.

 Talk to your doctor.